 New Zealand is known as the ‘Seabird Capital of the World’: close to a quarter of the world’s seabird species breed in New Zealand while almost half of those breed nowhere else.

-Anadarko plans to drill in our waters this summer and if there is a major oil spill, the effect on our wildlife could be catastrophic.
+Anadarko has conducted prospective drilling in our waters and if there was a major oil spill, the effect on our wildlife would have been catastrophic.

 In order to understand the effect of an underwater blowout, Forest & Bird/Birdlife International seabird expert Chris Gaskin prepared a report on the issue.
 To see the fact file, go here:

 The Rena disaster showed that even a relatively small spill can have a devastating “local” effect.
 The areas where Anadarko plans to drill are high use areas for seabirds, so its effect could wreak havoc on the populations of various species.

 Given NZ’s unique position as a host to so many of the world’s seabird species, Forest & Bird believes it needs to maintain its duty of care, especially given that it does not have the same infrastructure to try and cap any blowouts when compared to other countries.

 Below are some of the key facts about how oil affects seabirds.

 • Seabirds can’t escape oil on the sea’s surface because they won’t know it's there until it's too late.
 Oiled birds can’t fly, swim or feed.
 Most will drown.

 • Seabirds immediately begin attempting to clean their feathers when they get oiled.
 Ingested oil can be lethal.